marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/rtl-template.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: RTL insn template, generating insns, insns, generating, recognizing insns, insns, recognizing

 .. _rtl-template:

-.. index:: RTL insn template

-.. index:: generating insns

-.. index:: insns, generating

-.. index:: recognizing insns

-.. index:: insns, recognizing

 RTL Template
 ************